covalenthq/bsp-agent/README.md

 ## Block-replica

-Block Replicas are created by [BSP](https://docs.google.com/document/d/1BMC9-VXZfpB6mGczSu8ylUXJZ_CIx4ephepDtlruv_Q/edit#heading=h.5owqpz3w99gp) here and fed into redis.
+Block Replicas are created by [BSP](https://docs.google.com/document/d/1BMC9-VXZfpB6mGczSu8ylUXJZ_CIx4ephepDtlruv_Q/edit#heading=h.5owqpz3w99gp) here and fed into [Redis streams](https://redis.io/topics/streams-intro).

-These objects are extracted and read into the following struct.
-There are three types  of objects currently
+These objects are extracted and read into the following struct by the agent.
+There are three types of objects currently -

-    1. Block-replicas have all the data captured shown below.
+1. block-replica - have all the data shown below.
-    2. Block-results have all the data shown below except "State".
+1. block-result - have all the data shown below except "State".
-    3. Block-specimens have all the data shown below except "TotalDifficulty", "Receipts"(&"Logs"), "Senders"
+1. block-specimen - have all the data shown below except "TotalDifficulty", "Receipts"(&"Logs"), "Senders"

 ```go
     type BlockReplica struct {